 The Company maintains a contributory defined benefit pension plan ("Plan").
-An actuarial valuation for funding purposes was performed as at December 31, 2007 and a triennial actuarial valuation for funding purposes with a valuation date of December 31, 2010 has not yet been completed.
+An actuarial valuation for funding purposes was performed as at December 31, 2010.
+This valuation indicated an unfunded solvency liability for the Plan primarily due to investment losses and the impact of a reduction in the discount rate.
 The Company also sponsors a Supplemental Executive Retirement Plan ("SERP") for certain senior executives.
 The SERP is unfunded and when the obligation arises to make any payment called for under the SERP (e.g. when an eligible plan member retires and begins receiving payments under the SERP), the payments reduce the accrual amount as the payments are actually made.
-As at July 30, 2011, the pension liability of the plans was \$14,027,000 compared to \$13,626,000 as at January 29, 2011.
-The increase is due to an amount of \$758,000 being expensed in the year to date fiscal 2012 with respect to both plans while pension contributions paid in the year to date fiscal 2012 were \$357,000.

 The funded status of the Plan fluctuates with market conditions and impacts funding requirements.
-Total Company contributions to the Plan are expected to be approximately \$587,000 in fiscal 2012 based on the Plan's current position.
-The Company will continue to make contributions to the Plan that as a minimum meet pension legislative requirements.
+The Company will continue to make contributions to the Plan that, as a minimum, meet pension legislative requirements.
 Adverse changes to the assumptions used, such as the discount rate and expected long-term rate of return on plan assets could affect the funded status of the Plan and, as such, could have a significant impact on the cash funding requirements of the Plan.

-To develop its expected long-term rate of return assumption used in the calculation of net periodic benefit costs applicable to the fair value of assets, the Company considers both its past experience and future estimates of long-term investment returns, the expected composition of the Plan's assets as well as the expected long-term market returns in the future.
+To develop its expected long-term rate of return assumption used in the calculation of net periodic benefit costs applicable to the fair value of assets, the Company considers its past experience and future estimates of long-term investment returns, the expected composition of the Plan's assets, as well as the expected long-term market returns in the future.

-COMPARISON OF FINANCIAL POSITION AS AT JULY 30, 2011 WITH THE FINANCIAL POSITION AS AT JULY 31, 2010
+COMPARISON OF FINANCIAL POSITION AS AT OCTOBER 29, 2011 WITH THE FINANCIAL POSITION AS AT OCTOBER 30, 2010

-Cash and cash equivalents amounted to \$207,492,000 or 2.8% lower than \$213,536,000 as at July 31, 2010.
+Cash and cash equivalents amounted to \$159,309,000 or 27.2% lower than \$218,944,000 as at October 30, 2010.
+The reduction in cash and cash equivalents of \$59,635,000 was mainly attributable to the purchase of securities in the fourth quarter of fiscal 2011, the purchase of shares under a normal course issuer bid combined with reduced cash generated from operations.
 Marketable securities held by the Company consist primarily of preferred shares of Canadian public companies.
-At July 30, 2011, marketable securities (reported at fair value) amounted to \$71,587,000 as compared with \$49,316,000 as at July 31, 2010, the increase largely attributable to the purchase of securities in the fourth quarter of fiscal 2011 having a market value of \$20,520,000 at July 30, 2011.
+At October 29, 2011, marketable securities (reported at fair value) amounted to \$69,799,000 as compared with \$51,345,000 as at October 30, 2010, the increase largely attributable to the purchase of securities in the fourth quarter of fiscal 2011 having a market value of \$20,436,000 at October 29, 2011.
 The Company's investment portfolio is subject to stock market volatility.
 The Company is highly liquid with its cash and cash equivalents and invests on a short-term basis in bank bearer deposit notes and bank term deposits with major Canadian chartered banks and commercial paper rated not less than R1.

-Trade and other receivables were \$2,723,000 or \$141,000 higher than as at July 31, 2010.
+Trade and other receivables were \$3,516,000 or \$106,000 lower than as at October 30, 2010.
 The Company's trade and other receivables are essentially the credit card sales from the last few days of the fiscal quarter.
-Income taxes recoverable were \$9,377,000 as compared to income taxes payable of \$1,147,000 as at July 31, 2010 attributable to instalments in excess of estimated tax liabilities.
-Inventories this year were \$81,477,000 or \$13,048,000 higher than as at July 31, 2010, primarily attributable to early receipt of fall merchandise inventories.
-Prepaid expenses were \$14,264,000 which is comparable to July 31, 2010.
+Income taxes recoverable were \$7,396,000 as compared to income taxes payable of \$7,711,000 as at October 30, 2010 attributable to instalments in excess of estimated tax liabilities.
+Inventories this year were \$107,591,000 or \$13,513,000 higher than as at October 30, 2010, primarily attributable to softer sales in the third quarter of fiscal 2012 and earlier receipt of holiday merchandise.
+Prepaid expenses were \$13,964,000 or \$869,000 higher than as at October 30, 2010, principally due to the timing of payment of various prepaid items such as insurance and maintenance contracts.